Full program description

 Each course is pre-approved by RID CMP for 1.0 CEUs (professional studies).
 CEUs are submitted to RID on a monthly basis on behalf of qualified participants.
 Participants can submit their member information at the end of the course.
 Participants will also be able to generate a certificate of completion for their own records.

-Courses 1 and 2 are pre-approved by CRCC for 10 CRC Clock Hours.
+Each course is also pre-approved by CRCC for 10 CRC Clock Hours.
 Participants are responsible for submitting their own certificates of completion to CRCC.
 Detailed instructions are included at the end of the course.
 Participants will also be able to generate a certificate of completion for their own records.
 We have applied for pre-approval for 10 CRC Clock Hours for Course 3.